deepanshs/csdmpy/docs/source/examples/2D{1}-datasets/astronomy.rst

-Because there are two dimension instances in `x`, let's look at the coordinates along each dimension, `x0`, and `x1` respectively, using the :py:attr:`~csdfpy.dimensions.Dimension.coordinates` attribute of the respective instances.
+Because there are two dimension instances in `x`, let's look at the coordinates along each dimension, `x0`, and `x1` respectively, using the :attr:`~csdmpy.dimensions.Dimension.coordinates` attribute of the respective instances.

 .. doctest::